Ansem717/CProcessingParticleLibrary/README.md

 # PE_AddEffect
 Adds an effect to the particle emitter set to the given value.
 Effects include:
 - `PE_EFFECT_FADEOUT` :: Particles fadeout during lifetime at a rate provided by the given float.
 Values best between 2 and 10.
 Particles fully faded out are dequeued.
-- `PE_EFFECT_FLASH` :: Particles flash back and force.
-Given float determines the increase of color lightness.
+- `PE_EFFECT_FLASH` :: Particles flash back and forth between original color and the same color with lightness increased by given float.
 Values best at around 60 value with a dark base color.
 Use PE_setDelayFlash to determine how fast it flashes.
-- `PE_EFFECT_SPIN` :: Particles rotate clockwise during lifetime .
+- `PE_EFFECT_SPIN` :: Particles rotate clockwise during lifetime.
 Only noticable with PE_SHAPE_SQUARE.
 Values best between 5 and 30.
 - `PE_EFFECT_SHRINK` :: Particles shrink during lifetime at a rate provided by the given float.
 Values best between 0.1f and 1.0f.
 Particles fully shrunk are dequeued.
 - `PE_EFFECT_GROW` :: Particles grow during lifetime at a rate provided by the given float.
 Values best between 0.1f and 1.0f.
   - If growLimit is set, then particles will either stop or dequeue when hitting the growlimit, based on the chosen PE_GROW_MODE.
   - If PE_EFFECT_GROW and PE_EFFECT_SHRINK are both active, the Particle will waver between `size - SHRINK VALUE` and `size + GROW VALUE`.
 Use PE_setDelayGrowShrink to determine how fast it wavers.
+When using Shrink and Grow together, given values are best as integers relative to the original size.
 ## Function
 ```c
 void PE_AddEffect(ParticleEmitter* pe, PE_EFFECT effect, float value);